brentgroves/k8s-train/install/installation.md

 microk8s helm3 repo update

 GitHub - kubernetes-csi/csi-driver-nfs: This driver allows Kubernetes to access NFS server on Linux node. ...
 Install driver on a Kubernetes cluster
+Overview.
+CSI is an open standard API that enables Kubernetes to expose arbitrary storage systems to containerized workloads.
+Kubernetes volumes are managed by vendor-specific storage drivers, which have historically been compiled into Kubernetes binaries.

 Then, install the Helm chart under the kube-system namespace with: microk8s helm3 install csi-driver-nfs csi-driver-nfs/csi-driver-nfs --namespace kube-system --set kubeletDir=/var/snap/microk8s/common/var/lib/kubelet